Protect your heart and arteries

-These substances have shown in studies that they are capable to lower bad LDL-Cholesterol and at the same time elevate the good HDL-Cholesterol.
+These substances did show in studies that they are capable of lowering bad LDL-Cholesterol and at the same time elevate the good HDL-Cholesterol.
 High HDL-Cholesterol is considered an important indicator for cardiovascular health.

 7. Vitamin D3, Vitamin K and Boron showed in studies to support strong bones